cse-sim/cse/doc/src/docs/input-structure.md

                     SHADE
                     SGDIST
                 DOOR
 <% if inactive_CNE_records %>
             PERIMETER
             TERMINAL
         AIRHANDLER
         HEATPLANT
             BOILER
         COOLPLANT
         TOWERPLANT
         HPLOOP
 <% end %>
         REPORTFILE
         REPORT
         REPORTCOL
         EXPORTFILE
         EXPORT
         EXPORTCOL

 ## Overview of CSE Input Language

-The CSE Input Language consists of _commands_, each beginning with a particular word and, preferably, ending with a semicolon.
-Each command is either an _action-command_, which specifies some action such as starting a simulation run, or a _statement_, which creates or modifies an _object_ or specifies a value for a _member_ of an object.
+The CSE Input Language consists of *commands*, each beginning with a particular word and, preferably, ending with a semicolon.
+Each command is either an *action-command*, which specifies some action such as starting a simulation run, or a *statement*, which creates or modifies an *object* or specifies a value for a *member* of an object.

 ### Statements -- Overview

-A statement that creates an object consists basically of the _class name_ followed by your name for the object to be created.
+A statement that creates an object consists basically of the *class name* followed by your name for the object to be created.
 (The name can be omitted for most classes; optional modifying clauses will be described later.)
 For example,

         ZONE "north";

 begins an object of class ZONE; the particular zone will be named "north".
 This zone name will appear in reports and error messages, and will be used in other statements that operate on the zone.
 As well as creating the ZONE, this statement sets CSE to expect statements specifying ZONE data members or ZONE subobjects to follow.

-A statement specifying a data member consists of the data member's name, an = sign, an _expression_ specifying the value, and a terminating semicolon.
+A statement specifying a data member consists of the data member's name, an = sign, an *expression* specifying the value, and a terminating semicolon.
 An expression is a valid combination of operands and operators as detailed later; commonly it is just a number, name, or text enclosed in quotes.
 For example,

         znVol = 100000;

 specifies that the zone has a volume of 100000 cubic feet.
 (If the statement occurs outside of the description of a ZONE, an error message occurs.)
-All of the member names for each class are described in the [input data][input-data] section; most of them begin with an abbreviation of the class name for clarity.
+All of the member names for each class are described in the [input data](#input-data) section; most of them begin with an abbreviation of the class name for clarity.

 The description of a zone or any object except Top can be terminated with the word "END"; but this is not essential; CSE will assume the ZONE ends when you start another ZONE or any object not a subobject of ZONE, or when you specify a member of a higher level class (Top for ZONE), or give an action-command such as RUN.